Kotlin/dataframe/docs/StardustDocs/topics/readSqlDatabases.md

 This function captures the schema of a specific table from an SQL database.

 The `dbConfig: DbConnectionConfig` parameter represents the configuration for a database connection, created under the hood and managed by the library.
-Typically, it requires a URL, username and password.
+Typically, it requires a URL, username, and password.

 ```kotlin
 import org.jetbrains.kotlinx.dataframe.io.DbConnectionConfig